Colorado place names

 They say the name was given because of our red rocks and soil.
 So Colorado means colored red.

-Daily application: In many Mexican restaurants “Chile Colorado” is one of the options.
-Many people think this is Colorado chile, and it may be or not, but it is red chile.
+In many Mexican restaurants “Chile Colorado” is one of the options on the menu.
+Many people think this is Colorado (grown) chile.
+It may or may not be, but it is red chile.

-Note: Hatch, New Mexico where we get lots of our chiles and roasted chiles from has had drought conditions for years.
+Hatch, New Mexico where we get most of our chiles and roasted chiles from has had drought conditions for years.
 The resulting salt in their soil has affected the chile growing industry there.

 In Pueblo, Colorado, the soils are very good for growing chile and that industry is growing.
-The chile Colorado you order in your local Mexican restaurant may be Colorado grown chile, but is also “red chile“.
+The chile Colorado you order in your local Mexican restaurant may be Colorado grown chile, but chile colorado is “red chile“, not chile verde.